 - (1) The information available on the applicable Market Information System (MIS) (i.e., Public, Secure or Certified Areas) includes, but is not limited to, planning information pertaining to the following: - (a) Long-term planning; - (b) Regional transmission planning; - (c) Steady state data; - (d) Resource integration; - (e) Case studies and files used in planning; - (f) Model information; and - (g) Data and information available to specific groups of Market Participants. - (i) Market Participants with a nondisclosure agreement with ERCOT have designated sections on the MIS that allow access to the certified posting of group information. - (ii) Market Participants may access the artifacts posted for their respective groups on the MIS Secure Area. - (2) The list below includes both data set and designated MIS classification of the available planning data and information.
+Where the information is classified as "Certified," the appropriate Market Participant category or group is also indicated.

 Data Set Classification

 Aggregated Wind Output Public

 Annual Planning Model Data Submittal Schedule Secure

 Demand and Energy Monthly Reports Secure

-Dynamic Data Information Certified
+Dynamic Data Information Certified (all Transmission Service Providers (TSPs))

+Economic Studies of Transmission Projects for New Generation Secure

 ERCOT Long-Term System Assessment Secure

-ERCOT Steady State Planning Contingency Files Secure

-ERCOT System Operating Limit (SOL) Methodology Public

-Generation Data Forms Secure